What is the Difference Between Manual and Automated Testing?

 We use the MoSCoW approach to automation in which we work together to identify what Must be, Should be, Could be and Will be automated.
 This results in overall savings for regression tests by automating the relevant parts and leaving specific areas for manual regression tests.

 Each project will be designed around a customized approach based on your needs.
 For example, one of our approaches is to use the Page Object methodology for Selenium tests and integrate it with Applitools for performing sophisticated visual checks of websites.
-This can be used to verify that Chrome, Safari, Internet Explorer, Microsoft Edge, etc. are all providing consistent displays of your website.
+This technique can verify that Chrome, Safari, Internet Explorer, Microsoft Edge, etc., provide consistent displays of your website.
 We will also run these tests in parallel using the cross-browser testing environment available with SmartBear.